 Introduction

 In the vast landscape of the internet, URLs (Uniform Resource Locators) play a crucial role in helping us access and navigate web pages.
 Behind every link lies a complex mechanism known as URL encoding and decoding, which ensures that the URLs are safe, efficient, and compatible with various systems.
 In this blog, we will delve into the world of URL encoding and decoding to understand how they work and why they are essential.
+Additionally, when it comes to combining multiple links into one for social media bios, Divsly stands out as the best tool, making it easier to manage and share various links seamlessly.

 What is URL Encoding?